 Analyzing potential host cities in USA

-The first five cities on this list pick themselves.
-New York, LA, Washington D.C., Miami and Seattle are all cities entrenched with rich soccer culture and they are spread in all four corners of the U.S.
+The first four cities on this list pick themselves.
+New York, LA, Miami and Seattle are all cities entrenched with rich soccer culture and they are spread in all four corners of the U.S.

-But then it starts to get tricky, Atlanta has jumped to the top of the list due to the success of Atlanta United in MLS, while logistically it makes sense to have games in the Bay Area, Dallas and Denver to link up the west coast and midwest respectively, while Boston’s rich sporting heritage has to be factored in.
+But then it starts to get tricky, Atlanta has jumped up the list due to the success of Atlanta United in MLS and its status as a hub city, while logistically it makes sense to have games in the Bay Area and Dallas to link up the West Coast and Midwest region respectively, even if no Midwest cities make the final list of 10.
+Boston’s rich sporting heritage, plus its location on the East Coast close to other host cities, has to be factored in too.

-The likes of Baltimore, Cincinnati and Nashville seem like outsiders and even Orlando can be put in that category as Miami will likely get the nod in Florida.
+The likes of Cincinnati and Nashville seem like outsiders and even Orlando can be put into that category as Miami will likely get the nod in Florida.

 Remember: the location of venues as well as transport, hotels and other local infrastructure all plays a big part in picking host cities.
 Tens of thousands of extra fans will flock to the city where the game is being played without tickets just to be there.

-It is so tough to whittle down this list to just 11 because we all know the U.S. is able to host the World Cup on its own and the fact that five cities are expected to host games from both Mexico (3) and Canada (2) makes the competition for stadiums in the USA even stronger.
+It is so tough to whittle down this list to just 10 because we all know the U.S. is able to host the World Cup on its own and the fact that at six cities are expected to host games from both Mexico and Canada makes the competition for host city status in the USA even stronger.